cetran-sg/CoSim/README.md

     docs/
         index.md                            # The documentation homepage.
-        ...                                 # Other markdown pages, images and other files. site/                                   # Documentation website HTML and other files src/
+        ...                                 # Other markdown pages, images and other files. src/
         ads/
             apolloBridgeServer.py           # The main server-side script for the Apollo bridge.
 Run inside Apollo Docker.